vigetlabs/microcosm/docs/guides/architecture.md

 })
 ```

-In this case, there's no need for the Presenter to intercept the event.
-If no
-Presenter registers to a given action, it will get passed along to the Repo.
+In this case, there's no need for the Presenter to intercept the event, and it will just get passed along to the Repo.

 ## Actions